Richard J. Busillo, Retired Chairman of RTD Financial, currently serves as a member of the firm’s Board of Directors.

 Rich continues to stay active in the financial planning profession and is currently Chair of the Fox Business School Financial Planning Advisory Board and serves on the Delaware State University Financial Planning & Wealth Management Program Advisory Board.
 He is past President of the Financial Planning Association’s Philadelphia Area Chapter and served for many years as Adjunct Professor with the College for Financial Planning.

 Rich is a lifelong Philadelphia area resident and recently celebrated his 47th wedding anniversary.
-Joan and Rich have two children and two grandchildren.
-Rich enjoys spending time with his family and is an avid runner, cyclist, and martial artist.
-Rich is honored to have achieved his Black Belt in Tang Soo Do Karate and completed ten marathons, including Boston and New York.
+Joan and Rich have two children and two grandchildren, and enjoy supporting and volunteering for local nonprofit and charitable organizations.

 Getting to know Richard